dvl/abbr-doacoes/README.md

 Copyright (C) André Luiz (contato@xdvl.info) - All Rights Reserved.

-Unauthorized copying of this file, via any medium is strictly prohibited.
+Unauthorized copying of this project, via any medium is strictly prohibited.

 Proprietary and confidential.